 The airfare could be around ₹2,000.
-It would be of great worth for the business persons, government officials travelling to and fro between the two cities for official work and advocates.
+It would be of great worth for the business persons, government officials traveling to and fro between the two cities for official work and advocates.
 It would not only save an entire day but would help them in attending the early morning meeting, court hearing or assignments.
 Since the New Delhi flight is scheduled at 11.30 pm, one can board this flight after completing all their necessary works.
-These late night flights will save money as the fares are considerably lower than normal and help travellers beat peak hour city traffic as well as save on hotel charges.
+These late-night flights will save money as the fares are considerably lower than normal and help travelers beat peak hour city traffic as well as save on hotel charges.

 Get all the latest and current news Nagpur here.
 For exclusive & live updates from Nagpur, stay connected with THE LIVE NAGPUR.